 You can make your PDF documents searchable with OCR; convert scans and image files into PDFs; and the recognition feature supports base language packs for English, French, German, and Spanish.
-Admittedly the website you download PDF-XChange Editor from is a bit of a horror show, design-wise.
-But the app itself is nicely up-to-date and we've found it functions pretty impressively for a free download.
+There are free and paid versions to download, with the free version including 70% of the features, and no annoying plug-ins, add-ons or advertisements.

 A decent free PDF editor for Mac is hard to come by.
 However, if you’re an Apple user with no cash to spend, then the open-source app Skim is a pretty good option and is certainly a step up from the free Preview tool that you’ll already have installed on your machine.
 Skim comes from a different place from other software on this list, having been originally designed to help people read and annotate scientific papers in PDF form.
 That said, it works well for viewing and editing all kinds of PDF, whether you want to view or edit them.

 The nifty app gives you the ability to add and edit notes; highlight important text, including one-swipe highlight modes; make snapshots for easy reference; create navigation systems using a table of contents or thumbnails; and turn your PDFs into professional looking presentations, with built-in transitions.

 Skim also offers split display, allowing you to view two parts of the same document at once.
 Plus it comes with some smart cropping tools, a magnification tool, automatic download of remote PDFs and support for Apple Remote Control Interaction with LaTeX, SyncTeX, and PDFSync.